codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

   max-width="90%"
 %}

-The first integration is the "production" one and the second one is the "staging" one.
+The first integration is the "production" one, and the second integration is the "staging" one.
 The production one is designated as primary.
-This means that by default even though both integrations work for the `gcr.io` domain, only the primary one will be used in the Codefresh pipeline for pulling images.
+This means that by default even though both integrations work for the `gcr.io` domain, only the primary one is used in the Codefresh pipeline for pulling images.

 Let's say however that you want to build a Docker image that has a `FROM` statement from an image that exists in the staging registry.
 The image should be pushed to the production registry.
 You can use the `registry_context` property as shown below: